dentarg/auth0-blog/_posts/2018-02-21-using-python-flask-and-angular-to-build-modern-apps-part-1.markdown

 ## Bootstrapping the Angular Application

-To create your Angular application, you will use the `ng` tool (made available by the Angular CLI).
+To create your Angular application, you will use the `ng` tool that Angular CLI made available.
 So, move back to the project root directory and issue `ng new frontend`.
 This will create the basic structure of an Angular app.
-The following snippet summarizes the commands to create your app and commit it untouched to you Git repository:
+The following snippet summarizes the commands to create your app and to commit it untouched to you Git repository:

 ```bash
 # change working directory to project root